Using Cloud Connector to remediate issues across your Red Hat Satellite infrastructure

 2.3.
 Configuring Cloud Connector on Satellite Server

-Before you can run remediation playbooks on your Satellite infrastructure, you must install Cloud Connector on Satellite Server.
-Cloud Connector manages the communication between Satellite and the Red Hat Insights service at cloud.redhat.com.
+Before you can run remediation playbooks on your Satellite infrastructure, you must install and configure Cloud Connector on Satellite Server.
+Cloud Connector manages the communication between Satellite and the Insights for Red Hat Enterprise Linux service at Red Hat Hybrid Cloud Console.
 Satellite provides an Ansible playbook to automate the configuration of Cloud Connector.

-Use this procedure to install and configure Cloud Connector.
-Create a service user that Cloud Connector will use to trigger remediation jobs on Satellite, then run the Cloud Connector installation playbook.
+You can install and configure Cloud Connector by activating the Configure Cloud Connector switch.
+This automatically creates the service user that Cloud Connector will use to trigger remediation jobs on Satellite, then runs the Cloud Connector installation playbook using the service user credentials.
 You must repeat this procedure for each Red Hat account managed by Satellite.

-- In the Satellite web UI, navigate to Administer > Users and click Create User.
+- In the Satellite web UI, navigate to Configure > Inventory Upload.

 If you add an organization for a new Red Hat account to Satellite, repeat these steps to configure a Cloud Connector instance for the new account.